Vishaal Consultancy Services

 Conclusion

 Let’s be real, navigating the working hours as per labour law in India can feel like a never-ending maze.
-With different rules for different industries, state-specific variations, and the ever-evolving regulations, getting lost is very easy.
-But labour law compliance isn’t just about avoiding penalties from the government but also about creating a fair and productive workspace where employees are valued, and businesses thrive.
+With different rules for different industries, state-specific variations, and ever-evolving regulations, getting lost is very easy.
+With the introduction of the four labour codes, India is transitioning from fragmented labour legislation to a simplified framework aimed at balancing worker welfare with business flexibility.
+But labour law compliance isn’t just about avoiding penalties from the government; it is also about creating a fair and productive workspace where employees are valued and businesses thrive.

 That’s where Vishaal Consultancy Services comes in.
 We take all the guesswork out of the compliance, helping you understand and implement labour laws without the headache.
 Whether it’s working hours, overtime, or leave policies, we make sure that your business runs smoothly—legally and ethically.
 Connect with us today!